Drafting Patterns for Skirts and Dresses

 I've chosen to use a flat front for a sleeker look, but the pleats can run all the way around the waist if you prefer.

-Pleats can be wide and deep, or very narrow.
-A multitude of skinny pleats in a shiny fabric is very dressy - it's anything but "schoolgirl"!
+Or, make a skirt with a multitude of skinny pleats in a shiny fabric - it's very dressy and anything but "schoolgirl"!

-The circle skirt is a simple, very full skirt.
-It can be soft and fluid, or, worn with a crinoline, a very 50's Dior-style skirt!
+The circle skirt can be soft and fluid, or, worn with a crinoline and a fitted blouse, a very 50's Dior-style fit-and-flare look.

 This one requires some math to draft, but don't worry - we'll walk you through it.